Adopting an Attitude of Gratitude

 A matter of fact, the more we learn about gratefulness ourselves, the more we realize how vital it is in cultivating happiness.

 As a society, we are taught to exercise our physical bodies to stay in shape.
-Firstly, hit the gym.
-As a result, you build up your muscle.
-It’s a one-two punch to an obvious formula.
+Hit the gym to build up muscle; it’s an obvious formula.

 What’s not so obvious is exercising our minds.
 There are very simple exercises we can complete every day that have profound benefits on our brains.